Statistics of Deep Generated Images: Introduction and Motivation

 Specifically, we first train a Wasserstein generative adversarial network (WGAN~\cite{arjovsky2017wasserstein}), a deep convolutional generative adversarial network (DCGAN~\cite{radford2015unsupervised}), and a variational auto-encoder (VAE~\cite{kingma2013auto}) on the ImageNet dataset.
 The reason for choosing ImageNet dataset is that it contains a large number of photos from different object categories.
 We also collect the same amount of cartoon images to compute their statistics and to train the models on them, in order to: 1) compare statistics of natural images and cartoons, 2) compare statistics of generated images and cartoons, and 3) check whether the generative models work better on cartoons, since cartoons have less texture than natural images.
 As far as we know, we are the first to investigate statistics of cartoons and deep generated images.
 Statistics including luminance distribution, contrast distribution, mean power spectrum, the number of connected component with a given area, and distribution of random filter responses will be computed.

 Our analyses on training natural images confirm existing findings of scale invariance, non-Gaussianity, and Weibull contrast distribution on natural image statistics.
 We also find non-Gaussianity and Weibull contrast distribution in VAE, DCGAN and WGAN's generated natural images.
 However, unlike real natural images, neither of the generated images have scale invariant mean power spectrum magnitude.
 Instead, the deep generative models seem to prefer certain frequency points, on which the power magnitude is significantly larger than their neighborhood.
-We show that this phenomenon is caused by the deconvolution operations in the deep generative models.
-Replacing deconvolution layers in the deep generative models by sub-pixel convolution enables them to generate images with a mean power spectrum more similar to the mean power spectrum of natural images.
-The spiky power spectrum is related to the checkerboard patterns reported in~\cite{odena2016deconvolution}.
-However, Odena~\etal only give a qualitative discussion on individual image in spatial domain.
-We are the first to find the spiky power spectra of the generated images and provide a quantifiable measure of them.